 A key training element is the Sensor Team Challenge in which all students from a cohort work together on a particular problem for three months.
 The Team Challenge is based on the way leading sensor companies address major projects.
 Previous topics include “Sensors for assisted living of elderly people”, “Optical projection tomography”, and “Cell-free diagnostics for biological and chemical sensors”.
 Team Challenge topics are interdisciplinary, allowing students to contribute according to their background.

 The training and research in the Sensor CDT is strongly supported by a number of world leading industrial partners in the field, including Alphasense, Shell, Rolls-Royce, Cambridge Display Technology, MedImmune, Andor, Fluid Analytics and NPL.

-We will be looking for exceptional graduates with a 1st or upper 2nd class honours degree (or equivalent) in physical sciences, life sciences, medicine, engineering, or computer science.
+We are inviting applications from exceptional graduates with a 1st or upper 2nd class honours degree (or equivalent) in physical sciences, life sciences, medicine, engineering, or computer science.
 You should possess an innovative approach to problem solving, well-developed technical skills, and the aptitude and aspiration to become a future world leader in the field of sensor technologies and applications.

 Fully funded studentships are available for UK and eligible EU students only.
 Self-funded international students are welcome to apply.